-Mpox virus can be transmitted to a person upon contact with the virus from an animal, human, or materials contaminated with the virus.
-Person-toperson transmission of the virus is through close contact (i.e. prolonged face to face contact, kissing).
+Monkeypox virus can be transmitted to a person upon contact with the virus from an animal, human, or materials contaminated with the virus.
+Person-to- person transmission of the virus is through close contact (i.e. prolonged face to face contact, kissing).
 Entry of the virus is through broken skin, respiratory tract, or the mucous membranes (eyes, nose, or mouth).
-In the current outbreak, possible sexual transmission is also implied.
 A person is contagious from the onset of the rash/lesions through the scab stage.
 Once all scabs have fallen off, a person is no longer contagious.